shawnb00134/shawnb00134/README.md

 ## Hi there 👋

+I'm just a guy going back to school to learn Computer Science.

 <!--
 **shawnb00134/shawnb00134** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.